Communicating Makes Things Easier

 In less contentious situations, however, using your attorney to handle every communication will result in unnecessarily high attorney fees.
 Whenever possible, communicating directly and civilly with your spouse will benefit all involved.
 Your attorney saves time, which means you save money.
 Even if your ex is difficult or uncooperative, your efforts will demonstrate a desire and ability to behave appropriately.

-You can lessen the impact on your children, your reputation and in your life going forward by following these 7 tips for effective communication.
+You can lessen the impact on your children, your reputation, and in your life going forward by following these 7 tips for effective communication during a divorce in Utah.

 - Keep it relevant.
 If your child has a soccer game, limit the conversation to that.
 This is neither the time nor place for a long, detailed narrative of your history or a confrontation regarding other concerns in your case.
 You can save time and considerable anguish by allowing your attorney to address the more complex issues while you manage day-to-day communications.